 I've been an event planner, a day-of-coordinator, a venue representative, a reader, a bridesmaid, a bride, an announcer, an assistant caterer, a bartender, and I've even been a guest a time or twenty.

-Arguably the most important thing to know about my bridesmaid and friendship skills is that I was a bridesmaid in my ex-husband's ex-girlfriend's wedding last year.
+Arguably the most important thing to know about my bridesmaid and friendship skills is that I was a bridesmaid in my ex-husband's ex-girlfriend's wedding a few years ago.
 It was lovely.

 My professional background is in politics, both as a candidate for public office and as a field organizer.
 I've worked for a variety of non-profit groups, in retail, in state government, and in event planning and coordination.
 Fun facts: about a decade ago I was a Miss America contestant, (Yes, really.
 Miss America.
 I’m serious.) and I’ll be starting my Master’s of Divinity degree at Meadville Lombard Theological School in 2019.
 You know, in all my spare time.